Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Or, you can completely remove all elements besides the button and your VPN server, to mimic ExpressVPN’s app layout.

-One extra feature we really liked was the VPN’s MACE ad blocker, which blocked 80% of ads in our tests, far more than NordVPN’s Threat Protection.
+One extra feature we really liked was the VPN’s MACE ad blocker, which blocked even more ads and trackers than NordVPN’s Threat Protection.

 Not as Good at Unblocking Geo-restricted Apps